 Hands of Faith Bible Study

-Sun, 9:00-10:00AM, Room 226, Ongoing Class
+Sun, 9–10 AM, Room 226, Ongoing Class

 by Sam Gary

-Young Adult Bible Study (Ages 18-29)
+Young Adult Bible Study

 Hands of Faith

-by Sam Gary, No Cost
+by James Patton, No Cost

-Fri, 6:30-8:30PM, Auditorium, Ongoing Class
+Fri, 6:30-8:30 PM, Auditorium, Ongoing Class

 by Amy Gill

 This is a Christ-based approach to recovery in response to other twelve-step programs.
-Celebrate Recovery is directed toward all hurts, hang-ups and habits, including but not limited to drug and alcohol addictions, sex addiction, eating disorders, and people who have been sexually abused.
+Celebrate Recovery is directed toward all hurts, hang-ups, and habits, including but not limited to drug and alcohol addictions, sex addiction, eating disorders, and people who have been sexually abused.
 There will be breakout sessions for different groups.